-Today’s property market is dominated by condominiums in a number of ways for a number of reasons.
+Today’s property market is dominated by condo developments in a number of ways for a number of reasons.
 If you are considering condo living, you may wonder if it is the right choice for you, depending on your desired lifestyle, present life status, and future goals.
 The purpose of this article is to help you get a sense of direction and inspiration, primarily if you are still shilly-shallying on your decision.

 Let’s get started, shall we?